aselab/scala-activerecord/README.md

 scala-activerecord is an ORM library for Scala.

-This library is inspired by ActiveRecord of Ruby on Rails and helps to reduce your code.
+This library is inspired by ActiveRecord of Ruby on Rails.
+It is designed following the CoC(Convention over Configuration), DRY(Don't Repeat Yourself) principles.

 ## Minimal example